w3c/compute-pressure/security-privacy-self-assessment.md

 ### 2.6.
 What information from the underlying platform, e.g. configuration data, is exposed by this specification to an origin?

+Aside from the data detailed in question 1, which is data about an instanteneous state of the device, no additional data is exposed.

 ### 2.7.
 Does this specification allow an origin access to sensors on a user’s device

 This specification does not allow direct access to sensors.
 However, the CPU